melato/lxdops/README.md

 lxdops is a go program that launches and configures LXD containers and manages ZFS filesystems attached to these containers as disk devices.

+The goal is to be able to replace the root directory of a container with an updated one, without disrupting the applications in the container, except for a reboot.
+To do this correctly requires knowledge of the files that the applications of interest use, so that any changes to these files are placed in external filesystems or they are reconfigured when the root application is updated.

+# Examples
+For examples, see the separate [lxdops.demo](https://github.com/lxdops.demo) repository.

+# branch v2 changes
+In branch v2, all internal container configuration, such as installing packages, creating files and users, happens via separate #cloud-config files, that are support a subset of the cloud-init configuration.
+The previous lxdops-specific configuration for the same purpose has been removed.

+All lxdops configuration files must have "#lxdops" as the first line and all cloud-init files must have "#cloud-config", in order to avoid using the wrong type of configuration file.

 # Use Case
 You want to have a set of containers that have the same guest OS, packages, users, etc. in order to run websites, for example a container that has a web server, PHP, and several libraries.